myTselection/Carbu_com/README.md

 [![GitHub commit activity](https://img.shields.io/github/commit-activity/m/myTselection/carbu_com.svg)](https://github.com/myTselection/carbu_com/graphs/commit-activity)

 # Carbu.com Home Assistant integration for cheapest fuel stations
-Home Assistant custom component to create sensors with information on the cheapest fuel station in a chose area.
+Home Assistant custom component to create sensors with information on the cheapest fuel station in a chosen area.
 This custom component has been built from the ground up to bring for example Carbu.com & Mazout.com and similar site data to compare and save on your fuel oil, diesel, lpg and Super prices and integrate this information into Home Assistant.
 This integration is built against the public websites provided by Carbu.com and other similar sites.
 Sensors will be created for the currently **cheapest** gas station in a region (at location, within 5km and within 10km).
+The cheapest fuel station in between two locations can be retrieved too.

 **Currently supporting fuel stations in Belgium, France, Luxembourg, Spain, Netherlands, Germany, Italy and US and on routes.**